Eclipse-SDV-Hackathon-Accenture/minos_hack_the_car/readme.md

 # Hackathon
-Thi is a repo for Hackathon Hack the car challenge.
+This is a repo for the Hackathon Hack-the-car challenge.
 This project focuses on retrieving a 3d point cloud from the LiDAR sensor in order to predict bumps in front of the car.

 ## Author
 * Artur